-www.papaCambridge.com The Assessment Objectives are common to AS and A Level.
+The Assessment Objectives are common to AS and A Level.
 The assessment units will assess the following Assessment Objectives in the context of the content and skills set out in Section 3 (Subject Content) of the specification.

 AO1: Knowledge and Understanding Demonstrate knowledge and understanding of accounting principles, concepts and techniques.
 AO2: Application Select and apply knowledge and understanding of accounting principles, concepts and techniques to familiar and unfamiliar situations.
 AO3: Analysis and Evaluation Order, interpret and analyse accounting information in an appropriate format.
 Evaluate accounting information, taking into consideration internal and external factors to make reasoned judgements, decisions and recommendations, and assess alternative courses of action using an appropriate form and style of writing.
 Quality of Written Communication (QWC) In GCE specifications which require students to produce written material in English, students must: ensure that text is legible and that spelling, punctuation and grammar are accurate so that meaning is clear select and use a form and style of writing appropriate to purpose and to complex subject matter organise information clearly and coherently, using specialist vocabulary when appropriate.
 In this specification, QWC will be assessed in all units.
-On each paper, two of the marks for prose answers will be allocated to 'quality of written communication', and two of the marks for numerical answers will be allocated to 'quality of yapers.
+On each paper, two of the marks for prose answers will be allocated to 'quality of written communication', and two of the marks for numerical answers will be allocated to 'quality of presentation'.
+The sub questions concerned will be identified on the question papers.

-Mark S Scheme - General Certificate of Education (A-le vel) Accounting - ACCN1 1 Total for this question: 12 1 Annual 1 (a) Explain the following accounting terms.
-See.
-1 (a) (i) Accrued expenses (2 marks) Bus iness co sts which are due (1) but uppaid at the end of the (current) accounting period (1)
+1 Total for this question: 12 marks

+1 (a) Explain the following accounting terms.

+1 (a) (i) Accrued expenses (2 marks)